Climate change

-In common usage, climate change describes global warming—the ongoing increase in global average temperature—and its effects on Earth's climate system.
+Present-day climate change includes both global warming—the ongoing increase in global average temperature—and its wider effects on Earth's climate system.
 Climate change in a broader sense also includes previous long-term changes to Earth's climate.
-The current rise in global average temperature is more rapid than previous changes, and is primarily caused by humans burning fossil fuels.
-Fossil fuel use, deforestation, and some agricultural and industrial practices increase greenhouse gases, notably carbon dioxide and methane.
-Greenhouse gases absorb some of the heat that the Earth radiates after it warms from sunlight.
-Larger amounts of these gases trap more heat in Earth's lower atmosphere, causing global warming.
+The current rise in global temperatures is driven by human activities, especially fossil fuel (coal, oil and natural gas) burning since the Industrial Revolution.
+Fossil fuel use, deforestation, and some agricultural and industrial practices release greenhouse gases.
+These gases absorb some of the heat that the Earth radiates after it warms from sunlight, warming the lower atmosphere.
+Carbon dioxide, the primary gas driving global warming, has increased in concentration by about 50% since the pre-industrial era to levels not seen for millions of years.

-Due to climate change, deserts are expanding, while heat waves and wildfires are becoming more common.
-Increased warming in the Arctic has contributed to melting permafrost, glacial retreat and sea ice loss.
+Climate change has an increasingly large impact on the environment.
+Deserts are expanding, while heat waves and wildfires are becoming more common.
+Amplified warming in the Arctic has contributed to thawing permafrost, retreat of glaciers and sea ice decline.
 Higher temperatures are also causing more intense storms, droughts, and other weather extremes.
 Rapid environmental change in mountains, coral reefs, and the Arctic is forcing many species to relocate or become extinct.
-Even if efforts to minimise future warming are successful, some effects will continue for centuries.
+Even if efforts to minimize future warming are successful, some effects will continue for centuries.
 These include ocean heating, ocean acidification and sea level rise.

 Climate change threatens people with increased flooding, extreme heat, increased food and water scarcity, more disease, and economic loss.
 Human migration and conflict can also be a result.
-The World Health Organization (WHO) calls climate change the greatest threat to global health in the 21st century.
-Societies and ecosystems will experience more severe risks in the future without action to limit warming.
-Adapting to climate change through efforts like flood control measures or drought-resistant crops reduces climate change risks, although this may not be possible with increasing warming.
-Poorer countries are responsible for a small share of global emissions, yet they have the least ability to adapt and are most vulnerable to climate change.
+The World Health Organization calls climate change one of the biggest threats to global health in the 21st century.
+Societies and ecosystems will experience more severe risks without action to limit warming.
+Adapting to climate change through efforts like flood control measures or drought-resistant crops partially reduces climate change risks, although some limits to adaptation have already been reached.
+Poorer communities are responsible for a small share of global emissions, yet have the least ability to adapt and are most vulnerable to climate change.